 Play “10 Things”

 Forcing your brain to think of alternates to the everyday will help keep it strong.

-Brain exercise: Someone hands you an ordinary object, and you must demonstrate 10 different “things” that the object might be.
+Brain exercise: Grab an ordinary object nearby, and think up 10 different “things” that the object might be.
 Example: A fly swatter might be a tennis racket, a golf club, a fan, a baton, a drumstick, a violin, a shovel, a microphone, a baseball bat, or a canoe paddle.

 Engage your brain with these tough trivia questions.

 Scan at the supermarket

 Stores are designed to have the most profitable items at eye level, and when you shop you don’t really see everything there.